dmey/minimal-dx/README.md

 > cmake --build .
 ```

 If you want to specify the installation directory and install, use the `CMAKE_INSTALL_PREFIX` flag and run `cmake --build . --target install`.
-The `BUILD_TESTING` flag is used to allow users to carry out regresstion tests -- see [Testing](#Testing) below.
+The `BUILD_TESTING` flag is used to allow users to carry out regression tests -- see [Testing](#Testing) below.
+By default, we set the real type to an 8 byte wide.
+This behaviour is controlled by the optional `USE_REAL8` flag (default ON) -- the use of real 8 is required when building with `BUILD_TESTING`.

 ### Note for Windows Users